 The surveyors report said the library exhibits the common flaws of leaking buildings, which were prevalent in the mid-1990s.
 It also said that council and Nelmac staff informed that they have been attending to various leaks around the building for several years.

-“There have been knowing leaks to the building by the building owner,” the report read.
+“There have been known leaks to the building by the building owner,” the report read.

-Roger Ball, Group Manager Community Service told the Weekly that “minor leaks have been attended to in the past, but the extent of the damage was not apparent until scaffolding was erected and external cladding removed.”
+Roger Ball, group manager community services told the Weekly that “minor leaks have been attended to in the past, but the extent of the damage was not apparent until scaffolding was erected and external cladding removed.”

 “The safety of our staff and the safety of the public using the building would be paramount and if we had concerns then we would be closing the library or parts of the library.”